A proxy server connects to the internet in place of your computer.

 The Bottom Line

-With the rise of geo-blocking and the concerns about privacy, it’s no surprise that the use of proxy servers have skyrocketed in popularity.
+With the rise of geo-blocking by popular websites and the concerns about privacy, it’s no surprise that the use of proxy servers have skyrocketed in popularity.
 While cost makes public servers a severe temptation, our recommendation is that no public proxy should be used for anything more than very casual use.

 Not only are they unstable and slow, you are rolling the dice every time you use one that the operator isn’t cramming your device full of malware or siphoning off your personal or financial data.
 It’s just not worth the risk.